themis-kar/car-project/README.md

 --- Car Website ---

-Users are presented with a front end website of a car database Allowed user actions:
+Users can perform the following actions:
 1. Add single car in the database
 2. Search cars by attribute
 3. View all cars